DanielKeogh/persistent-vector/README.md

 ## Benchmarking

-Appending 1000000 items to a vector in 150ms:
+Appending a million items to a vector in 150ms:

 ```lisp
 (time (loop for i from 0 to 1000000